OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0217.md

 For example, using `ConnectionSpec.COMPATIBLE_TLS` in OkHttp (via `okhttp3.ConnectionSpec.Builder.connectionSpecs(...)`) can lead to insecure TLS versions, like TLS 1.1, being enabled by default in certain versions.
 Refer to OkHttp's [configuration history](https://square.github.io/okhttp/security/tls_configuration_history/) for details on supported protocols.

-The API call `okhttp3.ConnectionSpec.Builder.tlsVersions(...)` can also be used to set the enabled protocols (["OkHttp documentation"](https://square.github.io/okhttp/features/https/)).
+The API call `okhttp3.ConnectionSpec.Builder.tlsVersions(...)` can also be used to set the enabled protocols ([OkHttp documentation](https://square.github.io/okhttp/features/https/)).

 ## Steps